shay360/wp-tdt/README.md

 ## Create command
 `tdt create` <br>
-The create command will let you generate new assets for your theme like page templates, custom post types, widgets etc... <br>
+The "create" command will let you generate new assets for your theme like page templates, custom post types, widgets etc... <br>

 1. Template file
 2. CPT